ltcsuite/lnd/README.md

 ## Developer Resources

-The daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `lnd`.
+The daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `lndltc`.
 Two primary RPC interfaces are exported: an HTTP REST API, and a [gRPC](https://grpc.io/) service.
 The exported API's are not yet stable, so be warned: they may change drastically in the near future.